Echo 3: Filming

-Production for Echo 3 began on June 9, 2021, and concluded on February 1, 2022.
+Production for Echo 3 began on June 9, 2021 and concluded on February 1, 2022.
+Filming, which lasted over 200 days, occurred in Atlanta, Georgia and on location in Colombia.
+The Afghanistan sequence was shot on a mountaintop at Angel Fire, New Mexico.

 Marketing

 The trailer debuted on October 18, 2022.
 Reviews of the trailer have Echo 3 looking tensely realistic and politically relevant.

-Several reviews of the trailer mention a line from Amber (Collins) who tells a journalist, “You don’t know my family.”

-One review of the trailer said, “The series is created by two-time Academy Award winner Mark Boal, who’s had plenty of experience in penning thriller stories about foreign policy and with complex political implications.”
+Several reviews of the trailer mention a line from Amber (Collins) who tells a journalist, "You don’t know my family".
+One review of the trailer said, "The series is created by two-time Academy Award winner Mark Boal, who’s had plenty of experience in penning thriller stories about foreign policy and with complex political implications."

 Reception

+Critical response

 The review aggregator website Rotten Tomatoes reported a 68% approval rating with an average rating of 6.2/10, based on 25 critic reviews.
 The website's critics consensus reads, "If Echo 3 doesn't meet creator Mark Boal's evident ambitions for multilayered drama, it succeeds as a lean, mean action adventure".
 On Metacritic, the show has a weighted average score of 67 out of 100 based on 11 critic reviews, indicating "generally favorable reviews".